 Ezo meaning "yard" in Georgian is situated in a beautiful courtyard in the old city.
 The restaurant focuses on using organic ingredients from local farms for their simple homestyle recipes.
-The juicy pork chop with apple sauce was a treat.
-Watch out for all the cute cats!
+Their juicy pork chop with apple sauce was a treat.
+Look out for all the cute cats!

 Address: 16 0105, Geronti Kikodze St.

 Tsiskari is a hidden gem located on Turtle Lake.
-If you are making the trip to Turtle lake (highly recommended) then make sure to skip all the main cafes and restaurants at the entrance and head straight to this lovely spot.
+If you are making the trip to Turtle lake (highly recommended), make sure to skip all the main cafes and restaurants at the entrance and head straight to this lovely spot.
 Seating inside the greenhouse or outdoor patio is the perfect way to take in the nature and clean air.
-In summer time Tsiskari hosts outdoor dance parties so ask around or call to see if anything is going on that week.
+In summer time, Tsiskari hosts outdoor dance parties, so ask around or call to see if anything is going on that week.

 Address: west side of Turtle Lake